startable/startable-standard/StarTable format specification.md

 | <col 1 val 3>  | <col 2 val 3>  | <col 3 val 3>  | …    |
 | …              | …              | …              | …    |

-Figure 2 Elements of a table block
+Here is an annotated example of a table block:

 ![Annotated example of a table block](media/table-block-example.png)

-Figure 3 Annotated example of a table block

 #### Table name